Thyroid

 7. How is hyperthyroidism treated?

-• Treatment options for hyperthyroidism may include medications (antithyroid drugs), radioactive iodine therapy, or surgery to remove part or all of the thyroid gland.
+Management may include medications, radioactive iodine therapy, or surgery to remove part or all of the thyroid gland.

 8. Can thyroid disorders cause hair loss?

-• Yes, both hypothyroidism and hyperthyroidism can cause hair thinning or hair loss.
-Hair loss is often one of the most noticeable symptoms of thyroid imbalances.
+Yes, both hypo- and hyperthyroidism can lead to hair thinning or hair loss, often noticeable as one of the early symptoms.

 9. Are thyroid problems hereditary?